The Commission (Toronto Transit)

 Don Collettore snatched the $50 bill, then returned a pass, a few bills and some loose change (which took more time than if he’d only given the buyer a $20.)

 The queue moved along.
-The buyer, however, was thrown on the rail-track and he died of fatal wounds in hospital later (just kidding!
+The customer, however, was thrown on the rail-track and he died of fatal wounds in hospital later (just kidding!
 But I wouldn’t have been surprised had that actually happened.)

 Don’t mess with the Commission, I whispered to myself and obediently bought myself a few tokens and moved along.